 '''

-asadmin set --port admin-port server-config.soAP. default_client_provider=ClientProvider
+asadmin set --port admin-port

+server-config.security-service.message-security-config.SOAP.

+default_client_provider=ClientProvider

 '''

 2. To apply your changes to applications that are already running, restart Eclipse GlassFish.

 Configuring Message Protection Policies

 Message protection policies are defined for request message processing and response message processing.
 The policies are expressed in terms of requirements for source and/or recipient authentication.
 The providers apply specific message security mechanisms to cause the message protection policies to be realized in the context of SOAP web services messages.